Monster High: Escape from Skull Shores: Plot

 Frankie asks Andy about the statues on the island.
 Andy tells that an explorer made the statues after she left, so as to be reminded of her whenever he felt upset.
 Suddenly, the duo notices movement in the bushes and Andy, thinking it's Farnum or his minions, charges in to attack, only to find the surprised trio of Clawdeen, Draculaura, and Cleo.
 Any joy about the reunion is squashed mere moments later, when Farnum is spotted.
 Andy runs away but doesn't make it far before he has to hide and subsequently overhears the entire exchange between the students and Farnum.
 Though Farnum initially has the upper hand, Abbey and Ghoulia make their entrance.
 The Tiki who sided with Abbey and Ghoulia convince the Tiki with Farnum to turn on him.
 Only mildly bothered, Farnum takes his special cane and makes a magnet appear, which pulls Frankie to him.
 Threatening to suck the electricity from her with the magnet, Farnum shouts for the beast to appear.
 Andy, outraged that Farnum would go to great lengths just to get to him, changes into his giant form, only to find that he can't do anything but comply with Farnum's orders, lest he risks Frankie's very life as well as everyone else's safety.
 He changes back and turns himself in.
 Farnum is delighted about the beast's dual nature and how that makes him much more manageable than he had thought the beast would be.

 Back at Farnum's boat, Farnum forces Andy to get in the boat as the ghouls helplessly watch.
 However, the group is surprised to see Gil rise from the water, backed up by a small army of dolphins as well as the kraken that destroyed the students' boat.
 This time, the kraken destroys Farnum's boat, then picks up Farnum and flings him into the jungle.
 Kipling runs after his master, despite Lagoona's plea for him to stay.
 With the threat gone, Gil explains that he ran and swam off to the Great Scarrier Reef to ask Lagoona's parents for help.
 They talked to the kraken, who felt sorry for what it had done and not only agreed to save Lagoona and co., but also to fix the boat it had destroyed.
 Lagoona is overjoyed about the courage and reliability Gil showed her and also happy that he finally stopped being scared of her parents and her home.
-The students resume their journey, taking Andy with them.
+The students resume their journey and take Andy with them, while Farnum and Kipling watch from a distance.

-At a distance, Farnum and Kipling watch the students, who've forgotten about Frankie's necklace, leave.
-Farnum swears this isn't the end of the matter.